 Let’s understand the Cheque received journal entry by assuming it’s from debtors.
 So, the two accounts here are Bank GL and Debtors GL.

-Golden rules of accounting form the basis for recording entries.
-Per such rules, we need to categorize the identified GLs into Personal, Real and Nominal accounts.
+The golden rules of accounting form the basis for recording entries.
+According to these rules, we need to categorize the identified GLs into Personal, Real, and Nominal accounts.
 Refer to the Journal entry article to get a comprehensive understanding of these rules.

-Also Read: Cheque deposit in bank and Cheque dishonour entry
+Also Read: Cheque deposit in a bank and Cheque dishonor entry

 What’s an entry for insurance claims?